 Example of a template function using a trailing return type:

-Let us take an example to illustrate the template function using a trailing return type in C++.
+Let's consider a scenario to demonstrate the template function utilizing a trailing return type in the C++ programming language.

 #include <iostream>